DanielTampeCaamano/desafio-market-index/README.md

 # desafio-market-index

-This template should help get you started developing with Vue 3 in Vite.
+Test with Vue 3 for filtering and searching market value indexes

 ## Recommended IDE Setup